 While IAM users are mostly defined upfront and are stored in various repositories (AD, LDAP, DB, …), CIAM users should be able to bring their own identities (Google, Facebook, eiDAS, …) and use self-services to manage them.

-This is however no reason to go shopping for two distinct solutions.
-TrustBuilder Identity Hub provides a modular and flexible platform that can easily be tailored to deal with both CIAM and/or IAM requirements using a single solution.
+With Trustbuilder the need for two distinct solutions is eradicated.
+Indeed, Identity Hub provides a modular and flexible platform that can easily be tailored to deal with both CIAM and/or IAM requirements in one single solution.